 Customized software installations in Academic Labs will be configured over summer and holiday breaks to meet the particular curriculum needs.
 Modifications to customized software in Academic Labs will not be performed after the start of each semester’s classes unless authorized by the Executive Director of Information Technology.

 COMPUTER ENERGY MANANGEMENT – BEST PRACTICES

-- When two (2) hours or more of inactivity is expected, the computer should be shutdown; an alternative is to place it in hibernation or standby mode.
+• When two (2) hours or more of inactivity is expected, the computer should be shutdown or placed into hibernation or standby mode.

-Telecommuting is defined as the “ability to work at home (or other remote location) using a computer or PDA connected to the MVCC Data Network, servers and its software”.
-All telecommuting requests must be approved by the appropriate supervisor and the Executive Director of Information Technology.
-All reasonable software, hardware and security considerations will be provided upon approval of such requests under the assumption that telecommuting is considered a courtesy and not a mandated employee right.
+Telecommuting is defined as the “ability to work at home (or other remote location) using a computer or mobile device connected to the MVCC Data Network, servers and its software”.
+All special telecommuting requests must be approved by the appropriate supervisor and the Executive Director of Information Technology.
+All reasonable software, hardware, security and support considerations will be provided upon approval of such requests; under the assumption that telecommuting is considered a courtesy and not a mandated employee right.

 COLLEGE ISSUED LAPTOPS

 Fulltime faculty members may choose to be issued either a desktop computer or a laptop.
 Part time employees may request a loaner laptop from the MVCC Media Center (pending availability).